abpframework/abp/docs/en/studio/solution-explorer.md

   - `Existing Module`: You can add existing module to your solution.
 - `Rename`: Renames the solution.
 - `Manage Secrets`: You can edit your solution secrets.
+- `Manage Metadata`: You can edit your solution metadata.
 - `Reload`: Reloads the solution.
 - `ABP Suite`: It opens the *Choose Module* window and you can select a module or continue without selecting a module.
 If you select a module, it will open the module in the ABP Suite.
 If you continue without selecting a module, it will open the ABP Suite without a module.
 - `ABP CLI`